UtrechtUniversity/UU_BSc_Geosciences_Data2/11_Getting_started/GettingStarted.md

 # Looking for trends in your data

-With climate change, meteorological variables are likely to change in the fture, we know that temperatures are increasing but what about precipitation?
-We could test this by splitting our long timeseries into multiple parts and checking if the mean annual precipitation is changing.
+With climate change meteorological variables are likely to change, we know that temperatures are increasing but what about precipitation.
+We could test this by looking splitting our long timeseries into multiple parts and checking if the mean annual precipitation is changing.

 #### Question 7